 This program has been primarily designed for transfer to the University of Arizona; however, this degree will apply to public administration at all other state universities, including Arizona State University, Northern Arizona University, and the University of Phoenix.
 Those wishing to transfer to the business and public administration college at the University of arizona should place heavy emphasis on mathematics.
 Verification of transfer courses should be established with the transfer university and college.
+For additional information on A.A. and A.S. degree transferability to regional universities, please refer to the chart in the front of this section.
 Please note that 72 credits may be transferred to the University of Arizona and only 64 credits may be transferred to Arizona State University and Northern Arizona University.
 Students should check with program advisors (located on the West Campus) for further information.